On this page

 Are University of Guelph students eligible for the program?

-Full time University of Guelph students cannot apply because they receive a discounted pass through the U-Pass program included in their student fees.
+No. Full-time University of Guelph students receive a discounted pass through the U-Pass program included in their student fees.

-Can affordable bus passes be used for mobility transit service?
+Can I use my affordable bus pass for mobility transit service?

 Yes.
 The affordable bus pass can be used on any of Guelph Transit’s buses (convention and mobility).

-Where can I get a paper subsidy application form?
+Where can I get a paper application form?

 Paper applications are available at the following City locations: